 Free temporary China phone number to receive SMS online (+86)

-Need a China line to get a one-time code?
-Pick a +86 line below, open the inbox, and watch the SMS land on screen.
+Need a China number to get a one-time code?
+Pick a +86 number below, open the inbox, and watch the SMS land on screen.
 No app, no SIM, no sign up.
 It costs nothing and works right in your browser.

 Which apps deliver to a public +86 number

-Not every website or social platform sends an SMS to a shared +86 line.
+People use a temporary +86 number to receive a one-time password (OTP): the verification code Chinese apps send when you create an account or confirm two-factor authentication (2FA).
+Not every website or social platform sends an SMS to a shared +86 number.
 Some let the code through, some block it on sight.
-Here is what we see when we test these +86 lines ourselves.
+Here is what we see when we test these +86 numbers ourselves.

-Smaller sites, forums, and local Chinese apps that only want to confirm you are a person tend to accept a public line with no fuss.
+Smaller sites, forums, and local Chinese apps that only want to confirm you are a person tend to accept a public number with no fuss.
 The code arrives, you paste it, done.

-These are the kinds of platforms where a shared line has a fair shot:
+These are the kinds of platforms where a shared number has a fair shot:

 No promise here.
-A line others already used may be blocked, but it costs you nothing to try, so it is worth a shot.
+A number others already used may be blocked, but it costs you nothing to try, so it is worth a shot.

 Popular apps that usually reject itHit or miss